zohebk8s/zoh-flux-aks/README.md

 Pipeline is configured in such a way that whenever commit happens in main branch.

-Github Actions will trigger a pipeline with below actions
+Github Actions will trigger a pipeline with below actions:

 1. Build an Image
 2. Push Image to ACR